Vegan Royal Icing

-- Frosting Bottles — I prefer the convenience of these frosting bottles as compared to piping bags.
+- Frosting Bottles (paid link) — I prefer the convenience of these frosting bottles as compared to piping bags.
 This kit comes with some basic piping tips too.

-- Piping Bags — These 16-inch piping bags are pretty handy for decorating.
+- Piping Bags (paid link) — These 16-inch piping bags are pretty handy for decorating.

-- Piping Tips — This is a great set for piping cookies, including tips you can use for outlining and filling the cookies.
+- Piping Tips (paid link) — This is an excellent set for piping cookies, including tips for outlining and filling the cookies.

 Once the frosting sets, pack them in an airtight container.
 They will keep 4 to 5 days at room temperature or up to 10 days in the fridge when stored correctly.
 They can be frozen for up to 2 months.
 Thaw in the fridge or at room temperature.